dalibo/emaj/docs/en/architecture.rst

 Tablespaces
 ***********

-E-Maj provides three potential ways to handle **tablespaces**.

-When the extension is installed and when log tables are created, E-Maj can use the default tablespace.
+When the extension is installed, the E-Maj technical tables are stored into the default tablespace set at instance or database level or explicitely set for the current session.

-But it is also possible to create a dedicated tablespace named *tspemaj*.
-If it exists when the extension is installed or when a tables group is created, it will be used to hold new tables.

-Using :ref:`tables group parameters <emaj_group_def>`, it is also possible to store log tables and/or their index into specific tablespaces.
+The same rule applies for log tables and index.
+But using :ref:`tables group parameters <emaj_group_def>`, it is also possible to store log tables and/or their index into specific tablespaces.